mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/06-assembly.md

 - **Identifies contamination:** Off-diagonal or scattered alignments can reveal foreign sequences.
 - **Useful even for draft assemblies:** Helps determine whether scaffolding or polishing is needed.

-# Summary

-!!! success "Key Points"
-    - Genome assembly reconstructs bacterial genomes from sequencing reads.
-    - Reads → Contigs → Scaffolds → Genome.
-    - De Bruijn Graphs (k-mers) are the foundation of short-read assembly.
-    - SPAdes is the standard tool for bacterial genome assembly.
-    - Assemblers take FASTQ reads as input and output contigs/scaffolds in FASTA format.
-    - Assembly quality should be evaluated using QUAST.

----